 We measure airflow and perform a duct pressurization test to find the leaks.

-We provide a written estimate for the necessary repairs, whether it's manual sealing or Aeroseal.
+We provide a clear, written estimate for the necessary repairs.

-We perform the repairs using professional-grade materials to ensure a lasting seal.
+We perform the repairs using professional-grade materials like mastic and foil tape.

-We re-test the system to verify that the airflow has improved and the leaks are gone.
+We re-test your system to verify the improvement in airflow and leakage reduction.

 Cost factors we review before quoting

-- β’ Accessibility of the ductwork (attic, crawl space, or rooftop)
+- • Accessibility of the ductwork (attic vs. crawl space vs. wall cavity)

 Useful next steps